 - 2.6.2 With regards to the built environment; a number of significant regeneration projects have been completed across the Borough since 2001.
 These include large-scale residential developments south of Leigh Road (the former Pirelli Works) and an extension to the Swan Centre in Eastleigh Town Centre, for leisure-related development.
 The regeneration of the Eastleigh Renaissance Quarter with planning permission for 113 homes at the Travis Perkins site (Mill Street) granted in 2012 and 155 flats on Twyford Road granted in 2007 have also been completed.
 These proposals help to implement the vision for the Renaissance Quarter as described by the adopted Local Plan Review (2001-2011 policy 53.BE). - 2.6.3 By contrast, despite ongoing discussions between landowners, developers and the local planning authority, no significant progress has been made on the redevelopment of Barton Park to provide a mix of uses including offices, visitor-attracting facilities and other employment uses (policy 56.BE).
 The submitted Local Plan (2016-2036) continues to identify Barton Park for redevelopment of mixed uses as part of the wider promotion of regeneration in Eastleigh River Side. - 2.6.4 A number of major housing schemes are currently under construction or in the pipeline and are anticipated to significantly contribute to the Council's 5-year housing land supply.
-This includes land north and east of Boorley Green (c1,400 dwellings) and Stoneham (c1,150 dwellings) which are currently under construction.
-This also includes Hedge End North, Winchester Road, Botley (680 dwellings allowed at appeal which is yet to commence) and land West of Woodhouse Lane, Hedge End (outline planning permission for 605 dwellings with some development works now underway).
+This includes land north and east of Boorley Green (c1,400 dwellings) and Stoneham (c1,150 dwellings) which are currently under construction with both sites now mostly built out and occupied.
+This also includes Hedge End North, Winchester Road, Botley (680 dwellings allowed at appeal which is yet to commence) and land West of Woodhouse Lane, Hedge End (outline planning permission for 605 dwellings with some relating development works now underway).
 Chalcroft Farm and land to the west of Horton Heath was initially granted outline planning permission in November 2017 for 950 dwellings.
-The Council purchased the site in March 2018 and plans to undertake detailed masterplanning prior to the submission of revised proposals the site.
+The Council purchased the site which is now known as One Horton Heath in March 2018.
+An outline application for up to 2,500 dwellings was submitted in January 2021 which also reflects the proposed relocation of a proposed secondary school and a revised layout.